 Coverage matters.
 Access matters.
 People matter.
-If the US Senate turns the AHCA into law, it could have severe consequences for people living with Type 1 diabetes.
-The mere idea that, under the law, those diagnosed with T1D should receive different care, is flawed, insulting, and wrong.
+If the US Senate turns the AHCA into law, it could have severe consequences for people living with type 1 diabetes.
+The mere idea that, under the law, those diagnosed with type 1 diabetes (T1D) should receive different care, is flawed, insulting and wrong.
 AHCA makes this problem worse.

 The language of AHCA—designed to repeal and replace the Affordable Care Act—will allow insurers to deny coverage to people with type 1 diabetes and other pre-existing conditions.
 The lucky who are not denied coverage face prohibitively high prices as part of the creation of high-risk pools.
 This bill reportedly puts at least 24 million Americans at risk of losing health care coverage.
 That includes children and adults living with T1D.
 In the United States, prohibitively high insulin prices means that coverage can literally be a matter of life and death for T1D families.
 There are members of our community who are struggling to survive; this bill makes that struggle significantly harder.